 “Conflict of Interest” means personal, professional, political, commercial, or financial interests or activities outside of the MICRC that may either: 1) compromise judgment in the performance of duties to the MICRC; 2) bias the nature or direction of their actions related to the MICRC; 3) influence their decision or behavior with respect to appointments and promotions, uses of MICRC resources, contracting, or other matters of interest to the MICRC; or 4) result in a personal or Family Member’s gain or advancement arising out of MICRC business.

 “Family Member” means a spouse, domestic partner, parent, stepparent, dependent child or stepchild, or anyone else with whom the individual has a close, continuing personal or business relationship.
 Siblings and non-dependent children (including step- and in-law variants of those relationships) are included in this definition in circumstances where the individual has actual knowledge that such relative is likely to, or will, benefit from a particular MICRC transaction.
-Relevant factors in determining the existence of a close, continuing personal or business relationship include the duration, strength and intimacy of the relationship.
+Relevant factors in determining the existence of a close, continuing personal or business relationship include the duration, strength, and intimacy of the relationship.

 “Loan” means a transfer of money, property, or anything of ascertainable value in exchange for an obligation, conditional or not, to repay in whole or in part.